 - Bitamin B2 – 0.76mg

-No wonder, our caretakers in my farm as well as their neighbors are very healthy.
+No wonder the caretakers in his farm and their neighbors are very healthy!
 Most of them live over 83–103 years old.
-In fact, three of them are 101, 102 and 103 years old, and are still active.
-Probably, my family and I are in good health because of the Egyptian spinach!
+In fact three of them are 101, 102 and 103 years old and are still active.
+Junji thinks he and his family are in good health because of the Egyptian spinach!

 We are very glad of this miracle and mysterious vegetable that was introduced to Japan from Egypt.